Merit Scholarships

 Applying

-Applicants will be considered for the scholarship during Early Decision I, Early Decision II, and Regular Decision, but preference will be given to Early Decision applicants.
-Transfer applicants and QuestBridge scholars who match with Grinnell are not eligible to receive the scholarship.
+Applicants will be considered for the scholarship during Early Decision I, Early Decision II, and Regular Decision.
+Preference will be given to Early Decision applicants.
+Transfer applicants and students admitted through the QuestBridge National Match Program are not eligible to receive the scholarship.

 Grinnell College is committed to students like you — bright, curious, open-minded students from our home state.
-Consequently, Grinnell College provides a Founders' Scholarship of at least $12,000 per year to every newly enrolled student who is an Iowa resident.
-This reflects our long-standing connection with Iowa and the way Iowa helps to define Grinnell.
-The most qualified Iowa residents admitted to Grinnell may receive a higher merit scholarship.
+Consequently, beginning with students admitted for the 2024–25 academic year, Grinnell College provides a scholarship of at least $20,000 per year to every newly enrolled student who is an Iowa resident.

 If you have questions regarding National Merit’s deadlines or how to designate a first choice school, please visit the National Merit website or call 847-866-5100.
 We recommend that when you pay your admission deposit, you also designate/confirm your first choice school with National Merit.